nazavr322/ukr-handwriting-classification/README.md

 ### Multi-output CNN
 Here, I slightly modified the architecture above.
 Let's see how it looks now:
 ![](https://github.com/nazavr322/ukr-handwriting-classification/blob/main/reports/figures/complete_model_h.svg)
 As you can see, I've replaced one classification head with two FCN layers.
-First has 43 outputs (33 ukrainian letters and 10 digits) and the second one has only 1 output to predict whether sample is uppercase and lowercase.
+First has 43 outputs (33 Ukrainian letters and 10 digits) and the second one has only 1 output to predict whether sample is uppercase and lowercase.
 A few words about loss functions, after experimenting with different weighting strategies, to give more weight to a label classification task, I've discovered that one can achieve the most stable training process just summing up to loss functions.
 Thus, the final loss looked like this: $L = CE + BCE$.
 All the hyperparameters where fine-tuned with [`optuna`](https://github.com/optuna/optuna) framework, you can check out this code at `notebooks/optuna.ipynb`.
 ## Final Evaluation Results